RaySourish/Stock-Analysis/README.md

 ## stock_analysis.ipynb
-focuses on the initial four tasks of the assignment, including gathering OHLC data, identifying top performers, implementing the momentum strategy, and rebalancing the stocks.
+It focuses on the initial four tasks of the assignment, including gathering OHLC data, identifying top performers, implementing the momentum strategy, and rebalancing the stocks.
 ## Backtest_pyfolio.iypnb
-specifically covers the implementation of the pyfolio library for performing a backtest on the stock analysis strategy.
+It specifically covers the implementation of the pyfolio library for performing a backtest on the stock analysis strategy.
 This notebook includes the necessary code, analysis, and visualization using pyfolio.